benqcloud/gerrit-plugins_ai-code-review/README.md

 ## Features

 This plugin allows you to use different AI Chat services, e.g. ChatGPT or OLLAMA for code review in Gerrit conveniently.
-After submitting a Patch Set, OpenAI will provide review feedback in the form of comments and, optionally, a vote.
+After submitting a Patch Set, the AI Service will provide review feedback in the form of comments and, optionally, a vote.
 You can continue to ask the AI Chat by @{gerritUserName} or @{gerritEmailAddress} (provided that `gerritEmailAddress` is in the form "gerritUserName@<any_email_domain>") in the comments to further guide it in generating more targeted review comments.